decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 There currently are three tools to use for this, all of them provided by Decentraland.

 - The `Identity` library: used to obtain general user data.
-- The `eth-connect` library: used to interface with Ethereum contracts and call their functions, for example to trigger transactions or check balances.
+- The `Ethereum controller`: A basic library that offers some limited but simple functionality.
-- The `Ethereum controller`: a low-level library to use with more flexibility.
+- The `eth-connect` library: A lower level library to interface with Ethereum contracts and call their functions, for example to trigger transactions or check balances.

 Note that all transactions triggered by a scene will require a user to approve and pay a gas fee.